 A plaintiff in a personal injury lawsuit can secure direct compensation for the tangible or monetary losses incurred by the defendant’s negligence.
 This includes property damage, medical expenses, and lost wages from time the plaintiff was unable to work due to his or her injuries.
 The jury reviewing the case will also assess the plaintiff’s level of pain and suffering experienced as a result of the defendant’s actions and award pain and suffering compensation accordingly.
 Pain and suffering damages are usually several times more than a plaintiff’s medical expense award.
 For example, if a plaintiff’s injuries necessitated $10,000 in medical expenses, his or her pain and suffering compensation could be $30,000 or more depending on the severity of the injuries.

 Although personal injury cases may sound straightforward, they are far more complex than most people realize.
 Additionally, many personal injury cases lead to multiple claims against several defendants.
-After seeking medical care, the first thing an injured person should do is to speak with a qualified personal injury attorney about building a case.
+After seeking medical care, the first thing an injured person should do is to speak with a qualified Dayton personal injury lawyer about building a case.
 Reach out to the team at Brannon Law in Wilmington to schedule a case evaluation with one of our attorneys, and we will be glad to let you know how we can help.